chisimba/modules/mynotes/README.txt

 paging.
 The latest two notes will show at the top with html stripped and with words count less than 200.
 These notes will then be followed by a list of notes that show only titles of the note.

+Copy the share icon from _common2/css/images/sexybuttons/icons/silk to _common/icons/